Dog Sledding in Quebec: Our Favorite Places

 What should you pack for an enjoyable trip?

-If you’re visiting Quebec in the winter, you’ll need to bring warm or very warm clothing.
-Temperatures can drop to -25°C, with wind chills reaching -50°C.
+If you’re visiting Quebec in winter, you’ll need warm—possibly very warm—clothing.
+Temperatures can fall to -25°C, with wind chills as low as -50°C.

-It’s important to pack thermal underwear, tights, fleece sweaters, a good thigh-length coat, ski pants, gloves or mittens, a scarf, a hat to cover your ears, thick socks, and a pair of snow boots.
-To avoid overloading your suitcase, and if you have enough money, you can rent accessories and winter clothing for your stay, for example, from Aloc Manteau or QuebecFatBike.
+Pack thermal underwear, tights, fleece layers, a good thigh-length coat, ski pants, gloves or mittens, a scarf, a hat that covers your ears, thick socks, and snow boots.
+To keep your suitcase lighter, and if your budget allows, you can rent winter clothing and accessories for your stay from companies such as Aloc Manteau or QuebecFatBike.

-A helpful tip: you can purchase disposable hand and foot warmers at Pharmaprix or Jean-Coutu stores (located throughout Quebec).
-They’ll keep you warm for hours while you’re out and about.
+A helpful tip: you can buy disposable hand and foot warmers at Pharmaprix or Jean Coutu stores throughout Quebec.
+They can keep you warm for hours while you’re outside.

-And don’t forget to bring a GoPro-style camera to capture this incredible adventure.
-Remember to protect your equipment with waterproof cases and bring extra batteries, as they tend to drain quickly in the extreme cold.
+And don’t forget a GoPro-style camera to capture the adventure.
+Protect your equipment with waterproof cases and bring spare batteries, since they tend to drain quickly in extreme cold.

-In conclusion, dog sledding in Quebec is an incredible adventure that fully immerses you in the region’s stunning winter landscapes.
-I highly recommend it as a unique opportunity to connect with nature, discover Quebec’s culture and history, and forge a special bond with these lively and faithful four-legged companions.
+In short, dog sledding in Quebec is a memorable adventure that immerses you in the region’s winter landscapes.
+I highly recommend it as a chance to connect with nature, learn more about Quebec’s culture and history, and build a special bond with these energetic, loyal four-legged companions.
+For a different kind of outing, read our article on snowmobiling in the Laurentians!

-If you’re seeking a different winter experience, I suggest visiting the island of Newfoundland.
-There, you can enjoy activities like ice fishing, snowmobiling, snowshoeing, or downhill skiing.
-If you’re interested, Sylvain has written an article on how to reach Newfoundland.
+For another winter destination, consider the island of Newfoundland, where you can try activities such as ice fishing, snowmobiling, snowshoeing, and downhill skiing.
+Sylvain has also written an article on how to reach Newfoundland.

-As for me, I’m continuing my exploration of Canada and its magnificent landscapes.
-Stay tuned for more exciting adventures!
+As for me, I’m continuing to explore Canada and its beautiful landscapes.
+More adventures are coming soon!